L3DEVIL/VphonegagaInject/README.md

 If you face any problem, be sure to add the log `LOGD("whatever");` in your codes, recompile and capture the logcat.
 See what part of your code faced the problem.
 Logcat will also tell you if hooking fails (lib crash)

-Thanks for reading the tutorial, if you need any help, feel free to talk to me via Telegram https://t.me/RadidasG =D
+Thanks for reading the tutorial, if you need any help, feel free to talk to me via Telegram https://t.me/RadidasG I may only help for experience modders only, and no begging please =D

 Do not forget to check my template again.
 I may change it anytime =D